hoanghh2003/AssPRN212/README.md

 - [Team Member Assignment Table](#team-member-assignment-table)

 ## Project Description
 ManageBook is a book management application designed to help users easily manage their book collections.
 The application allows users to add, edit, delete, and search for book information efficiently.
-Additionally, it supports tracking borrowing/returning statuses and managing borrower information.

 ## Major Features (Epics)